Improved limits on axion-like-particle-mediated P,T-violating interactions between electrons and nucleons from electric dipole moments of atoms and molecules

 \emph{Diamagnetic atoms.} --- In diamagnetic atoms with zero electron angular momentum, an electron-spin-dependent \emph{P},\emph{T}-violating interaction induces an atomic EDM only in combination with the hyperfine interaction \cite{Flambaum1985EDM}.
 Calculations in Ref.~\cite{Flambaum1985EDM} have been performed for the contact limit of interaction (\ref{relativistic_potential_FULL}), and also for the interaction of an electron EDM with atomic electric and magnetic fields.
 Relativistic many-body calculations of the electron EDM effects including RPA corrections have been performed in Ref.~\cite{Martensson1987EDM}.
 There is an approximate analytical relation between the matrix elements of the contact limit of interaction (\ref{relativistic_potential_FULL}) and the interaction of an electron EDM with the atomic electric field \cite{Harabati2011EDM-relations}.
 Therefore, we may also use the calculations of the electron EDM effects to predict the effect of the contact limit of Eq.~(\ref{relativistic_potential_FULL}).
 In the present work, we use the calculated values for $d_{\textrm{a}}/C_\textrm{SP}$ (defined via the operator $H_{\textrm{SP}} = - i(G_F C_{\textrm{SP}} / \sqrt{2}) \gamma^0 \gamma_5 \delta^{(3)}(\v{r})$) from Refs.~\cite{Flambaum1985EDM,Martensson1987EDM}, which have been presented in the review \cite{Ginges2004Review}, together with the analytical formulae ({9}) and ({12}) in the Supplemental Material, in order to extract the limits presented in Table~\ref{tab:table2}.

 \textbf{Results and Discussion.} --- Our results are summarised in Tables~\ref{tab:table1} and \ref{tab:table2}, and are shown in Fig.~\ref{fig:Results_summary}.
-We find that the best limits on high-mass axions come from Hg and ThO, while the best limits on low-mass axions come from HfF$^+$.
+We find that the best limits come from the newer ThO experimental data in Ref.~\cite{ACME2018ThO}, with quite strong limits on low-mass axions also coming from HfF$^+$.
 The reason why a relatively light system such as HfF$^+$ can give strong constraints for low-mass axions (and not necessarily for high-mass axions) can be traced to the dependence of the induced atomic EDM on the atomic parameters.
 When a high-mass axion is exchanged, the induced atomic EDM has a strong $Z$-dependence (scaling as $d_a \propto A Z^2 K_\textrm{rel}$ for the electron-nucleon interaction and $d_a \propto Z^2$ for the electron-electron interaction, where $K_\textrm{rel}$ is a relativistic factor), whereas when a low-mass axion is exchanged, the induced atomic EDM has a milder $Z$-dependence (scaling only as $d_a \propto A$ for the electron-nucleon interaction and $d_a \propto Z$ for the electron-electron interaction), see the Supplemental Material for more details.

 We also note that the atomic EDMs induced by the exchange of high-mass and low-mass axions differ in sign (see Table~\ref{tab:table1}).
 This can be traced to the fact that the effects arise from different distances in these two limiting cases.
 When a high-mass axion is exchanged, the dominant contribution comes from the small distances $r \ll a_\textrm{B}/Z^{1/3}$, whereas when a low-mass axion is exchanged, the dominant contribution comes from the intermediate distances $r \sim a_\textrm{B}/Z^{1/3}$, where the wavefunctions oscillate, see the Supplemental Material for more details.